martin-nc/martin-cook-design/src/advice/dont-skip-strategy.md

 ---
 title: "Don't skip the strategy"
-description: "Some things to think about when planning a new website, a redesign, or a new feature."
+description: "Some things to think about when planning a new website, a redesign, or a new feature, particularly the goals and users of the site."
 order: 1
 ---